 With all that being said, When my daughter asked me to make her and the grands a few floor cushions….Whhhaaat!!
 There is some of my blood running through her veins! (too funny) And she wanted me to use scrap fabric too!!
 OMG, open the window and release the butterflies… I was in heaven! 🙂

 Her inspiration was this patchwork pouf from Pier1Imports.
 Cost $149.95 each.
-With three beautiful grand-kiddies, each having one… that not happening.
+With three beautiful grand-kiddies, each having one… buying was not happening.
 So Mom/Grandmom to the rescue.

 If you like to sew and fiddle with scrap fabric this is one great way to make use of left over fabric.
 Or using old clothing from kids or loved ones.
 No formality here.
 Poufs has been around for a long time, and will never get old.

 I had to make a pattern first.
-The Amy Butler honey bun pouf pattern that I used here was not quite what she wanted.
-I have always used medical paper purchased from Amazon for making first draft patterns.
+The Amy Butler honey bun pouf pattern I used but modified by making a draft pattern using medical paper.
+Purchased from Amazon.
 This paper is cheap less than $10 a roll and could be used for many projects.
-By cutting out the diameter first and drawing the pattern directly on the paper then cutting it out worked best for me.
 I made two different patterns for two sizes.

 30″ diameter x 16″height.
 Wow!
 I think I have lost my mind!!!!
 I was feeling “Liberace” with the candelabra….